 Welcome to our home page.
-The Biomedical Engineering and Neuroscience (BENS) research program combines expertise in Electrical Engineering and Medicine to create new medical devices and engineering solutions and to study neural computation.
+The Biomedical Engineering and Neuromorphic Systems (BENS) research program combines expertise in Electrical Engineering and Medicine to create new medical devices and engineering solutions and to study neural computation.

 We are currently developing several electronic devices for medical purposes.
 Some of these devices measure intrinsic body properties such as blood flow and respiration.
 Other devices actively interact with the user with the aim of improving human functions such as balance and sensory perception.

 Our neuroscience research concentrates on understanding computation in the brain and on applying this understanding in electronic systems.
 We also study artificial neural networks that are only loosely based on real brains as computational methods.